 Practice saying “Don’t go there Ma” or “Leave it alone Dad.”
 You don’t have to discuss anything you don’t want to.
 Let your divorcing parents make their own decisions.
 But be clear about the fallout on the extended family.
 Resist taking sides.
 Demand courtesy when appropriate.
 Do not tolerate abuse for your refusing to be their private, personal ally.

 That’s the best thing about being an adult child.
 You have a say!
 Be clear about what you expect, and what you need.
-Boomer parents can be entirely self-involved during late-life divorce.
+Boomer parents can be entirely self-involved during a late-life divorce.
 Don’t be guilt-tripped or steamrolled.
 You get to have whatever kind of relationships you want.
 You decide.
 The needs of your own family come first.

 Recent studies show that adult children of divorce are more stressed-out and reactive during marital spats.
 If your parent’s divorce is weighing on your belief in the value of intimacy, see a science-based couples therapist before it becomes a bigger problem.